newrelic/oma-resource-center/README.md

 ## Support

-For help in getting started with OMA, reach out to your New Relic rep.
+For help in getting started with OMA, reach out to your New Relic account team.

 ## Contribute